ioanassenov/Canvalier/README.md

 # Canvalier for Canvas

-A Chrome extension that integrates with Canvas LMS to display assignment summaries directly under course cards on your dashboard.
+A browser extension (compatible with Chrome, Safari, Firefox) that integrates with Canvas LMS to display assignment summaries directly under course cards on your dashboard.

 ## Features